rchain/rchain/rholang/doc/rholangtut-0.1.md

 Channels like `get` and `set` are called "facets" of the process.
 They encapsulate the authority to perform the action.
 If the `set` channel is a public channel like `@"Foo"`, then anyone who can learn or even guess the string `"Foo"` has the authority to set the cell's value.
 On the other hand, if the `set` channel was created with the `new` operator, then there's no way for any other process to construct the `set` channel; it must be passed to a process directly in order for the process to use it.

-Note that if `get` and `set` are not created as halves of iopairs, then possession of those channels is also authority to intercept messages sent to the cell:
+Note that posession of `get` and `set` is also authority to intercept messages sent to the cell:

     for (ret <- get) { P } |
     for (ret <- get) { Q } |